MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtgetprocessschedulingpriorityclass.md

 ### -param

-#### - hProcess [in]
+*hProcess*

-A handle to the process for which scheduling priority is set.
+[in] A handle to the process for which scheduling priority is set.

-#### - pPriority [out]
+*pPriority*

-A pointer to a variable that receives a <a href="https://msdn.microsoft.com/library/windows/hardware/ff548248">D3DKMT_SCHEDULINGPRIORITYCLASS</a>-typed value that indicates the priority level for the process.
+[out] A pointer to a variable that receives a <a href="https://msdn.microsoft.com/library/windows/hardware/ff548248">D3DKMT_SCHEDULINGPRIORITYCLASS</a>-typed value that indicates the priority level for the process.

 ## -returns